Gijs-Koot/Gijs-Koot.github.io/_posts/2018-01-16-swimming-records.md

 </div>

+---

+### 2. Parsing the data in the event and time columns

 The data has a lot of challenging parsing problems.
 In this post, I use regexes to solve most of those.
 There are non-breaking spaces, as you cannot see in the table, but it does show if you print separate values as below.
 There is also a weird `x` character, that you might mistake for an 'x'.
 I just copied it into the regex formula.